Nusli Wadia: Political affiliation

-According to the book Jugalbandi: The BJP Before Modi highlights Nusli Wadia by Vinay Sitapati, Wadia was an unusual but significant donor to the Jana Sangh (the BJP's predecessor).
+According to the book Jugalbandi: The BJP Before Modi by Vinay Sitapati, Wadia was an unusual but significant donor to the Jana Sangh (the BJP's predecessor).
 Despite his family's political caution—his father having forbidden political involvement due to their connection to Muhammad Ali Jinnah, Nusli’s grandfather—Nusli engaged with politics after his father's death.
 He became involved with Jana Sangh in the late 1960s, introduced key figures like Nanaji Deshmukh to industrialist JRD Tata, and by the 1970s, was financially supporting the party.